opendatacube/datacube-core/docs/about/migrate-to-1.9.rst

 In the postgres driver, the search is done against a bounding box around the polygon projected into EPSG:4326, then the extents of datasets returned by the bounding box search are checked for overlap with the original geopolygon.
-In the postgis driver, the polygon is passed directly to Postgis for an indexed spatial search.
+In the PostGIS driver, the polygon is passed directly to PostGIS for an indexed spatial search.

 * Only datasets whose extents overlap the geopolygon will be loaded.
 * Geopolygons whose CRS does NOT have a native spatial index available will be projected to EPSG:4326 for search